 When you travel down the email marketing road, there is no fast lane.
 Developing a winning email strategy takes time and every campaign is a learning experience.

 While it’s true that industry benchmarks can provide some insight into how your emails are performing, no one else in your industry is producing the same content as you or delivering it to the same subscribers.

-Comparing your own metrics to those industry standards can give you context, but it’s more important to focus on improving your own email campaigns.
-By tracking the right email metrics, you can slowly make small changes and optimize your email campaigns.
+Comparing your own email marketing metrics to those industry standards can give you context, but it’s more important to focus on improving your own email campaigns.
+By tracking the right email metrics, you can slowly make small changes and optimize your efforts.

-Email open rate measures the percentage of campaign recipients who open your campaign.
-Monitoring your open rates gives you a solid indication of how well your campaigns are doing with a specific demographic.
-If your open rate is high, it suggests your past emails (and subject lines) are resonating with your target audience.
+Email open rate measures the percentage of email recipients who open your campaign.
+If you have a high open rate, it suggests your emails and subject lines are resonating with your target audience.

-In MailerLite, you can find your individual campaign open rates in your Sent folder, as well as in your campaign reports and your dashboard.
+In MailerLite, you can find campaign open rates in your Sent folder, campaign reports and dashboard.

-Another metric you may already be familiar with is your click-through rate, also known as “click rate” or simply “CTR”.
-Your CTR measures the number of unique clicks on your campaign per the number of subscribers.
+Click-through rate, also known as “click rate” or simply “CTR” is the percentage of your subscribers who click on a link in your campaign.
 If your click rate is high, it means the email content is compelling and your call-to-action (CTA) is strong.

 In MailerLite, you can find the CTR of each individual campaign displayed in your Sent folder, as well as in your campaign reports.
 You can find your monthly CTR on your Dashboard page.